omniaintranet/OmniaDocsG2/user-options/read-news/index.rst

 A news center
 ******************
-A news center can also be setup in a number of ways.
+A news center can also be set up in a number of ways.
 Here's an example using card views and where the news articles are divied into four types.

 .. image:: news-archive-v7.png